whitemike889/VimeoNetworking/README.md

 ## Authenticating

 Before we can actually start getting meaningful data from the API, there's one last step: authentication. `AuthenticationController` handles and simplifies this process.
 It uses the configuration of an associated `VimeoClient` to make requests.
 On successful authentication, it passes the new Vimeo account back to this client, and that client can then make requests to API endpoints.
+There are two ways to authenticate: *Client Credentials grant* and *Code grant*, detailed below:

 ### Client Credentials